-This isn’t one of Epiphone’s US built Frontier models, but regardless, it’s beautifully made, and is easily one of the nicest looking guitars on the market – we had a lot of fun experimenting with the Epiphone Hummingbird Pro, and learned that it thoroughly deserves its place on this list.
+This isn’t one of Epiphone’s US-built Frontier models, but regardless, it’s beautifully made and is easily one of the nicest-looking guitars on the market.
+We had a lot of fun experimenting with the Epiphone Hummingbird Pro, learning in the process that it thoroughly deserves its place on this list.

-Like the Guild, this Epiphone does not come with any kind ofcase or gig bag.
-Considering that this is not a budget model by any means, we really expected to see something included.
-The guitar has a faded cherry finish that will quickly scratch and dull if it’s not stored in a protective environment.
+Like the Guild, this Epiphone does not come with any kind of case or gig bag.
+Considering this is not a budget-model acoustic guitar by any means, we really expected to see something included.
+The guitar has a faded-cherry finish that will quickly scratch and dull if it’s not stored in a protective environment.

-The top was solid spruce, and the back and sides were high gloss mahogany.
-The cherry sunburst finish was beautifully applied, and we loved the elegant and distinctive hummingbird pickguard, inspired by the same design worn on the Gibson Hummingbirds played by the likes of Keith Richards, Lenny Kravitz, and Chris Cornell.
+The top was solid spruce and the back and sides were high-gloss mahogany (a classic pairing with a solid-spruce top).
+The cherry sunburst finish was beautifully applied and we loved the elegant and distinctive hummingbird pickguard, inspired by the design worn on the Gibson Hummingbirds played by the likes of Keith Richards, Lenny Kravitz, and Chris Cornell.

-Tones were a little darker than some of the other models we tested, which is likely down to the cavernous body.
-There was still some shimmery top end, but the tone profile was more mids and bass focused.
-Big strummers
+The tones were a little darker than some of the other models we tested, which is likely due to the cavernous body.
+There was still some shimmery top end, but the tone profile was more mid- and bass-focused.

-We found that it wasn’t the best fingerstyle guitar, despite the slim neck, the large body presented some challenges when attempting more complex passages.
-In addition to that, this is a guitar that wants to be loud all of the time, so more delicate playing styles can be difficult to get right.
+We found that it wasn’t the best fingerstyle acoustic guitar.
+Despite the slim neck, the large body presented some challenges when attempting more complex passages.
+In addition, this is a guitar that wants to be loud all the time, so more delicate playing styles can be difficult to get right.